dhis2/dhis2-docs/README.md

 Please follow the convention of lowercase letters and underscores, in order to create id's that are also valid as filenames when the html files are split.

+### "DHIS2" or "DHIS 2", that is the question

+In short, the correct form is "DHIS 2" when referring to the software system in normal written text.
+For convenience, some variables, paths, etc. use the compact form, and they should, of course, be respected in the documentation.

 # Building documents

 The documents are built in stages: